eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 # Conclusion
 Gaussian Process regression is powerful all-purpose, general tool for regression problems.
-Unfortunately, one of the reasons it not used as widely is because of the time complexity of the algorithm, which is $$O(n^3)$$ time from taking the inverse of a large matrix.
+Although I didn't show it here, GPR in geostatistics (where it's 2-dimensional) is particularly cool visually.
+It makes me think of GPR as a tool to _fill in the blanks_ in between observations for continuous setting.

-Hopefully, though, you learned a bit more about Gaussian Process Regression in this post.
-And one exciting thing is that this is only the beginning.
-I know I can still learn a lot more about the theory of kernel functions and building my own kernels, working with higher dimensional GPs, and applying Gaussian Processes for classification.
-It’s long road ahead.
+Unfortunately, one of the reasons it not used as widely is because of the time complexity of inverting the covariance matrix, which takes $$O(n^3)$$ time.
+It doesn't seem like think this will be resolved anytime soon, so GPR may never reach the popularity of more efficient algorithms like linear regression or SVMs.
+But it's still cool to see what powerful methods are out there.

 ### References
 * Carl E. Rasmussen and Christopher K. I. Williams.
 Gaussian Processes for Machine Learning.
 MIT Press, 2006.
 Online: [http://www.gaussianprocess.org/gpml/](http://www.gaussianprocess.org/gpml/)